kizaramic/psihoterapeut/README.md

-This project represents a practice for manipulating with lists and lists of objects in React.
+This is a sample of representing manipulation with lists and lists of objects in React.